bbc/speculate/README.md

 ### Node versions

 By default, the spec file that speculate generates _isn't_ tied to a particular Node version.
 It simply requires the `nodejs` package.
-It's up to you to make the package available when you install the RPM using `yum`.
+It's up to you to make the package available when you install the RPM using `yum` or `dnf`.

-We **strongly recommend** that you use the [Nodesource binary distributions](https://github.com/nodesource/distributions) to install a modern version of Node.js for both your RPM building environment and your target server.
+We **strongly recommend** that you use `dnf`'s AppStream repositories if available, otherwise use the [Nodesource binary distributions](https://github.com/nodesource/distributions) to install a modern version of Node.js for both your RPM building environment and your target server.
 Follow the setup instructions for [Enterprise Linux](https://github.com/nodesource/distributions#rpm) and then run `yum install nodejs`.

 If you're using multiple node repositories or a repository with multiple versions of node, you can specify an RPM version requirement with the `nodeVersion` property in your `package.json` file: